Alternating quotients of right-angled Coxeter groups: Changing parity

 \item Suppose there is some $s_3$ commuting with $s_1$, but not $s_2$.
 Then instead of the deletion of the hyperplanes labelled $s_1, s_2, s_1, s_2, s_1$, delete the hyperplanes labelled $s_1, s_3$ and then delete the hyperplanes labelled $s_2$ at two of the vertices of the square.
 This creates a square with two spurs.
 Continue building the tail starting from the remaining vertex of the square.
 The new tail contains the same number of $s_2$ labels, two more of $s_3$ and one fewer $s_1$.
 Hence only the parity of $s_1$ changed.

+\item Lastly, if neither of the above cases holds, then $\mathcal{G}$ consists of $v_1$, isolated vertices $I$, vertices $S_1$ at distance $1$ from $v_1$ and vertices $S_2$ at distance $2$ from $v_1$.
+Moreover, there exists a vertex adjacent to $v_1$ as the graph is non-discrete.
+Every vertex adjacent to $v_1$ is adjacent to $v_2$, so $v_2 \in S_2$.

-\item Suppose there is no generator commuting with exactly one of $s_1, s_2$.
-As the graph $\mathcal{G}$ is non-discrete, there is a generator commuting with both $s_1$ and $s_2$.
-The component of $\mathcal{G}^c$ containing $v_1$ and $v_2$ is not a proper subgraph so there exist $s_3, s_4$ such that $s_3$ commutes with both $s_1$ and $s_2$, and $s_4$ does not commute with any of the $s_1,s_2,s_3$.
-Now instead of the deletion of the hyperplanes labelled $s_1, s_2, s_1, s_2, s_1$, delete the hyperplanes labelled $s_4, s_1, s_3$.
+The induced graph on vertices of $S_2$ is discrete because every edge intersects $S_1$.
+Take any $u \in S_1$.
+Consider a path from $u$ to $v_1$ in $\mathcal{G}^c$.
+Somewhere along this path we go from a vertex, which is connected to both $v_1$ and $v_2$ to a vertex which is connected to neither.
+Therefore there are $s_3$ and $s_4$ such that $s_3$ commutes with $s_1$ and $s_2$ and $s_4$ does not commute with any of $s_1, s_2$ and $s_3$.
+Now instead of the deletion of the hyperplanes labelled $s_1, s_2, s_1, s_2, s_1$ delete the hyperplanes labelled $s_4, s_1, s_3, s_4$.
 This creates a square with labels $s_1, s_3, s_1, s_3$.
-Perform deletion with respect to $s_4$ at one of the vertices.
-Then continue building the tail.
+Continue building the tail.
+We have one fewer $s_1$, two fewer $s_2$ and two more of each $s_3$ and $s_4$.

 \end{enumerate} Let $Y'$ be the new subcomplex.
-By construction $|H \setminus Y| = |H \setminus Y'|$ and the sequences of labels deleted hyperplanes for the two complexes differ at no more than $5$ places. \end{proof}
+By construction $|H \setminus Y| = |H \setminus Y'|$ and the sequences of labels of deleted hyperplanes for the two complexes differ at no more than $5$ places. \end{proof}

-Using lemmas $\ref{parity}$ and $\ref{squares}$, we can now modify segments of the tail to make the parity of all elements even.
+Using Lemmas \ref{parity} and \ref{squares}, we can now modify segments of the tail to make the parity of all elements even.
 This completes the proof of the main theorem.